-- 1. A full description of the problem and any relevant facts. - A summary of the steps the complainant has already taken to resolve the problem, including the names of people involved. - 3.
-A statement of the requested resolution and the complainant's rationale for the requested accommodation for each perceived violation. - 4.
+- 1. A full description of the problem and any relevant facts; - 2.
+A summary of the steps the complainant has already taken in attempt to resolve the problem, including the names of persons involved; - 3.
+A statement of the requested resolution and the complainant's rationale for the requested accommodations for each perceived violation; - 4.
 Any supporting documentation; and - 5.
 The name, contact information and signature of the person initiating the complaint.